xkollar/starcrack/README.md

 Changelog
 ---------

-Version 0.2 [this is the latest version]
+Version 0.3  [this is the latest version]

+* Support for 7z and zip was disabled for faster rar support.
+Yes, this is silly and should be easy to fix, not hyped about working on it, PRs are welcome.

+Version 0.2

 * Added multiple cracking threads support
 * Added 7z, zip support